Python Orchestration Frameworks for OpenSearch ISM & CCR Operations

 raise

-raise RuntimeError("Max retries exceeded for request.")
+raise RuntimeError(f"Max retries exceeded for {method} {path}")

 async def attach_ism_policy(self, index_pattern: str, policy_id: str):

-"""Attach ISM policy to matching indices."""
+"""Attach an ISM policy to matching indices (idempotent)."""

 path = f"/_plugins/_ism/add/{index_pattern}"

-return await self._request_with_retry("POST", path, body)
+return await self._request_with_retry("POST", path, {"policy_id": policy_id})

 async def get_ism_state(self, index: str) -> Dict:

-"""Retrieve current ISM phase and action status."""
+"""Retrieve current ISM phase and action status for one index."""

 path = f"/_plugins/_ism/explain/{index}"